 The core component for communication on the DDS layer is the domain participant which an application can create to begin FastDDS communication.
 To send data to a topic, a participant can create a publisher for this topic \cite{eprosima_3_2024}.
 To receive this data, a participant that requires this data can create a subscriber to be informed when new data is available.
 This mechanism continues to work even for newly joined FastDDS applications, which can subscribe and/or publish to existing topics and seamlessly interact with the existing network at runtime.

-The integration of new participants is enabled by dynamic service discovery, where FastDDS applications advertise their presence using multicast \ac{UDP} messages to other applications on the same network \cite{eprosima_5_2024}.
-Discovery takes place in two phases; In the first phase, other applications in the same network using FastDDS are discovered.
+Integration of new participants is enabled by dynamic service discovery, where FastDDS applications advertise their presence using multicast \ac{UDP} messages to other applications on the same network \cite{eprosima_5_2024}.
+Discovery takes place in two phases.
+In the first phase, other applications in the same network using FastDDS are discovered.
 Once these are known, information about endpoints such as subscribers and publishers is exchanged and communication channels are established.
 FastDDS also offers other mechanisms, such as manual, static, or predefined discovery, to reduce discovery times and to have more control over the discovery process.
 This allows for the configuration of a fixed communication topology, eliminating the need for the discovery process, or a dynamic discovery process, where new participants are connected at runtime into the communication at the cost of overhead discovery traffic.
 DDS specifies the RTPS protocol on top of \ac{TCP} or \ac{UDP} for communication, but additionally FastDDS also supports shared memory \cite{eprosima_6_2024}.
 It seamlessly switches between these depending on the network topology, similar to \ac{SOME/IP}.

 To address mixed-criticality traffic with different requirements, FastDDS offers control over \ac{QoS} to configure transmission reliability, message history storage behavior, among other settings for each topic, endpoint, and participants in the network \cite{eprosima_12_2024}.
-Using these \ac{QoS} settings, the application can configure if a history of past sent messages should be kept, if the communication must be reliable, or if only the best transmission effort should be made.
+Using these \ac{QoS} settings, the application can configure whether a history of past messages sent should be kept, whether the communication must be reliable, or if only the best transmission effort should be made.
 These configurations present a trade off, as reliability may incur overhead while best-effort may result in messages lost in case of contention.
 FastDDS offers extensive \ac{QoS} parameters, defined in \cite{eprosima_12_2024}.

 To address security challenges in \acp{IVN}, the \ac{DDS} standard offers multiple extensions.
 From these extensions, FastDDS implements tools for the authentication of participants when joining a \ac{DDS} network \cite{eprosima_8_2024}.
 In addition, it implements access control methods to prevent participants from performing protected operations, cryptographic extensions that enable the encryption of traffic between endpoints, and additional security features.